-DETERMINING

-NEED FOR A
+DETERMINING NEED FOR A STUDY

-STUDY

 Council shall not approve development applications on a Potentially Contaminated Site until the site has been assessed and/or remediated in a manner consistent with federal and provincial legislation, policies and appropriate guidelines and the policies of this Plan.
-Accordingly, at the time of submission, the proponent of development of a Potentially Contaminated Site shall be required to demonstrate that development is feasible having regard to the other provisions of this Plan and the following: (Deleted by OPA#77, March 28, 2011, By-law 66-2011)
+Accordingly, at the time of submission, the proponent of development of a Potentially Contaminated Site shallbe required to demonstrate that development is feasible having regard to the other provisions of this Plan and the following:

-- (a) when the planning application involves the division of landfor residential purposes or lands associated with a former industrial or commercial use the Municipality shall requirethe proponent to follow the environmental site assessment process outlined in policy 5.4.8.3; and - (b) when the planning application involves anything other than that outlined in (a) above, the Municipality may require the proponent to follow the environmental site assessment process outlined in policy 5.4.8.3 where there is a reasonable expectation that the site may be contaminated.
+for residential purposes or lands associated with a former industrial or commercial use the Municipality shall require the proponent to follow the environmental site assessmentprocess outlined in policy 5.4.8.3; and when the planning application involves the division of land-(a)

+(b) when the planning application involves anything other than that outlined in (a) above, the Municipality may require the proponent to follow the environmental site assessmentprocess outlined in policy 5.4.8.3 where there is a reasonable expectation that the site may be contaminated.